• Skip to primary navigation

 Butter and sugar beaten with eggs and vanilla in a large metal mixing bowl.

-STEP 2: Add the eggs and vanilla and beat another 3 minutes.
+STEP 2: Add the egg, egg yolk, and vanilla extract and beat another 3 minutes.

 Flour, pecan flour, baking soda, baking powder, cinnamon, cayenne pepper and salt being whisked together in a small white bowl.